Santo Stefano Quisquina

 5 hours

-There are several precious works of art inside: a silver coffin bearing relics of Santa Rosalia, a wooden crucifix and several paintings by the 18th century Sicilian atelier of the Manno brothers.
-A few kilometres out of town, in a deep oak wood, the hermitage of Santa Rosalia lies in splendid isolation.
+A few kilometres out of town, in a deep oak wood, the Hermitage of Santa Rosalia lies in splendid isolation.
 Santa Rosalia is the venerated patron saint of the town as well as the beloved protector of the City of Palermo.
 Rosalia was born in 1130 to Ruggero Sinibaldi and Maria Guiscarda and her family was linked to the royal Altavilla dynasty.
 Rosalia grew up in the sumptuous court of Palazzo dei Normanni but at the age of 15 she left the luxury of her noble surroundings and withdrew into spiritual retreat in a cave on the Mountains of Quisquina, one of her father’s properties at the time.
 Several centuries later, in 1760, the Sanctuary was built over the cave where she had dwelt in solitude for twelve years, between 1150 and 1162.
 Many pilgrims still come and visit the young saint’s humble cave dwelling.

 Tourist Information